 Below, you’ll find a brief description of what information you need to report in the expenses section of 1040 Schedule C. For a complete description of deductible expenses, see our guide to IRS Business Expense Categories.

-- Line 11: Contract Labor―Enter payments made to independent contractors for services provided.
-Don’t include any wages paid to employees reported on Form W-2.
+- Line 11: Contract Labor—enter payments made to independent contractors for services provided.
+Exclude any wages paid to employees reported on Form W-2.

-- Line 21: Repairs and maintenance―Deduct minor repairs and maintenance that don’t add to the property value.
+- Line 21: Repairs and maintenance—deduct minor repairs and maintenance that don’t add to the property’s value.
 For example, paying a plumber to repair a toilet or unclog a sink would go here.

-- Line 24: Travel and meals―In most cases, you can only deduct 50% of the meal expenses for your business.
+- Line 24: Travel and meals—in most cases, you can only claim 50% of the meals and entertainment deduction.
 The meals must be incurred while away from home overnight or have a specific business purpose.
 You must keep documentation of the business nature of the expense as well as the name of the client or potential client with which you dined to support this.
-See our guide Can I Claim the Meals & Entertainment Deduction? to learn more.

 - Line 28: This is the sum of all your expenses on Lines 8 through 27a.
 This amount should equal the total expenses on your P&L, with adjustments made for nondeductible expenses, such as 50% of your meal expenses.

-- Line 30: Expenses for business use of home―You may be eligible to deduct expenses for the business use of your home if your net income from your business and you use a portion of your home exclusively for business.
-Learn more through our article on the home office tax deduction.
+- Line 30: Expenses for business use of home—you may be eligible for the home office tax deduction, which allows you to deduct expenses if you use a portion of your home exclusively for business.

 - Line 32: If Line 31 is negative, you need to check one of the following boxes:

-- 32a: All investment is at risk―Select this option if you have a business loss and all of the amounts you have invested are at risk, meaning there is no protection against the loss.
-Most schedule C business owners have all their investment at risk.
-Learn more in At-risk Rules for Schedule C Businesses.
+- 32a: All investment is at risk—select this option if you have a business loss and all of the amounts you have invested are at risk, meaning there is no protection against the loss.
+Most Schedule C business owners have all their investments at risk.
+Learn more through our guide on at-risk rules for Schedule C businesses.

-Step 5: Complete 1040 Schedule C Part III―Cost of Goods Sold Section
+Step 5: Complete Part III (Cost of Goods Sold)

-Part III reports the direct cost of producing the sales reported on Line 1.
 Complete this section if you sell goods or merchandise or use subcontractors to generate income.
+It reports the direct cost of producing the sales reported on Line 1.

 Most of these lines are self-explanatory.
-You can pull the amounts requested directly from your P&L or point-of-sale (POS) system or make a simple calculation to determine the necessary subtotals.
+You can pull the amounts requested directly from your P&L or POS system or make a simple calculation to determine the necessary subtotals.
 Be sure not to duplicate any expenses that were included in Part II.

-- Line 33: Inventory method―You don’t need to keep track of inventory if you have less than $25 million in gross receipts.
+- Line 33: Inventory method—you don’t need to keep track of inventory if you have less than $25 million in gross receipts.
 However, tracking inventory might help you to manage your business.
-If you do track inventory, select the inventory valuation method that you use.
-You can value inventory using any method approved by the IRS.
+If you do track it, select the valuation method that you use; you can value inventory using any method approved by the IRS.

 However, if you’re using the cash method of accounting, then you’re required to use the cost method to value inventory.
-The other option listed is “lower of cost or market.”
-This means that you’re valuing your inventory at either the historical cost or the current market value, whichever is lower.
-If you decide to change how you account for inventory, you’ll need to file Form 3115.
-Refer to IRS Pub 538 for more information on inventory valuation methods:
+The other option is “lower of cost or market,” which means that you’re valuing your inventory at either the historical cost or the current market value, whichever is lower.
+If you decide to change how you account for inventory, file Form 3115.
+Refer to IRS Publication 538 for more information on valuation methods.

-- Line 35: Beginning inventory―Indicate the inventory on hand at the beginning of the tax year.
-This should match with your ending inventory from last year.
+- Line 35: Beginning inventory—indicate the inventory on hand at the beginning of the tax year.
+This should match your ending inventory from last year.
 You need to provide an explanation if it doesn’t.

-Step 6: Complete 1040 Schedule C Part IV―Information on Your Vehicle
+Step 6: Complete Part IV (Information on Your Vehicle)

 Most taxpayers report vehicle information on Page 2 of Form 4562, which is also used to report depreciation.
-However, if you’re claiming vehicle expenses on Line 9, but you aren’t claiming depreciation for any assets, then complete section IV instead of Form 4562.
+However, if you are claiming vehicle expenses on Line 9 but are not claiming depreciation for any assets, then complete Part IV instead of Form 4562.

 Your records must include the following information: